Gqudi/Python-Keylogger/README.md

 # Python-Keylogger
 Python Keylogger
 This is a SFX Archiv
-the right reame file is in the Archiv
+the right readme file is in the Archiv
 You must extract this into downloads